 3. Locate the Jamming Wheels

-After the door is open, locate the wheels that are sliding off track.
+After the door is open, locate the wheels that are sliding off the track.
 Open and close the door again if you do not immediately see the jamming wheels.
 Doing this may be a challenging task for a first time DIY novice, therefore, you might need to call for technical support if you can’t locate these.

 4. Stop the Jamming Wheels